Tag Archives: safety

 Three Ways for Au Pairs to Stay Red Cross Ready

 Being knowledgeable in basic first aid and CPR is important for au pairs (and anyone else caring for children).
-Au Pair in America’s commitment to infant/child safety begins before au pairs arrive in the U.S., with pre-arrival training and continue throughout the au pair year.
+Au Pair in America’s commitment to infant/child safety begins before au pairs arrive in the U.S., with pre-arrival training and continues throughout the au pair year.

 #1 Training At Orientation

-Our orientation training includes a course by American Red Cross on infant/child CPR and safety.
+Our orientation training includes a course by the American Red Cross on infant/child CPR and safety.
 Additional child safety training covers a variety of aspects of child safety and cultural differences in common childcare practices.

 #2 Enroll in a Red Cross Certification Class